LoopKit/loopdocs/docs/gh-actions/gh-update.md

 ## Update Loop using GitHub Actions

-This is only available with Loop 3 and Loop dev branch.
+This is only available with Loop 3 and Loop development branch.

 !!! info "Time Estimate"
     - If you need or choose to update your GitHub Personal Access token